hityingph/Tutorial-on-atomic-simulations/README.md

 # Tutorial-on-atomic-simulations
 Here, we give some tutorials on atomic simulations based on [GPUMD package](https://github.com/brucefan1983/GPUMD).
-1. The Phonon Participation Ratios are calculated with the [GPUMD-2.9.1] (https://github.com/brucefan1983/GPUMD/releases/tag/v2.9.1)
+1. The phonon participation ratios are calculated with the [GPUMD-2.9.1] (https://github.com/brucefan1983/GPUMD/releases/tag/v2.9.1)
+2. The elastic constants based on strain fluctuation method are calculated with the [GPUMD-master] (https://github.com/brucefan1983/GPUMD)